Allan Levy

 Allan Edward Levy was a barrister specialising in family law and an advocate of children's rights.
-He is most well known for his chairmanship of the Pindown Enquiry and, as a result of the public exposure the enquiry brought, he was much in demand as a speaker at family law conferences within the United Kingdom and internationally.
+He is best known for his chairmanship of the Pindown Enquiry and, as a result of the public exposure the enquiry brought, he was much in demand as a speaker at family law conferences within the United Kingdom and internationally.

 Early years

 Levy was born on 17 August 1942 at the infirmary in Bury, Lancashire.
 He was the only child of Sidney Levy, a radio engineer, and his wife Mabel (née Lewis).
 The family lived in Prestwich, now part of Greater Manchester, but at that time in Lancashire; Levy remained a proud Lancastrian throughout his life.

 Education

 At the age of 11, Levy won a place at Bury Grammar School and, by the time he was in the upper sixth, had been appointed a prefect and captain of the 3rd XI soccer team.
 After sitting 'A' levels in English, history and geography, he went up to the University of Hull to read law.
 Although he was far from diligent in his studies, he graduated LLB (Honours) and, after attending the Inns of Court School of Law, he was called to the bar by the Inner Temple in 1969.